|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 A monograph presenting a detailed architectural study of the building's chronology and history, based on records from Nikolaos Balanos' dismantling and reerection of the temple 1935-1939.

 The Athenians also ascribed to Athena the powers of healing normally associated with the goddess Hygeia (Health).
 There was an altar to Athena Hygeia on the Acropolis, just to the southeast of the Propylaia.
 A bronze statue to her was made by the sculptor Pyrrhos and commissioned, according to Plutarch, by Pericles, after the goddess appeared to him in a dream and told him how to heal a workman who had been injured during the building of the Propylaia.
-(Plutarch's Lives, Pericles, 13.7-8; see Acropolis gallery page 6, note 1.)
-The remains of the altar and the base of the statue have been discovered by archaeologists.
+(Plutarch's Lives, Pericles, 13.7-8; see Acropolis gallery page 10, note 1.)
+The remains of the altar and the base of the statue have been discovered by archaeologists, and the base can be seen to right (south) of the Propylaia as you enter the Acropolis.

 7. Sanctuary of Athena Nike at Megara